Are you thinking about applying for Spanish residency? Stay around, I’m going to unveil the mystery in my own words 😉

 - Working records

 - Proof of self-employment registration

 - Financial means (same as in the “pensioners” section before).

 4. UNEMPLOYED PEOPLE (IN SPAIN)

-Being unemployed in a different country will not be accepted to obtain the Spanish residency.
+Being unemployed in a different country will not be enough to obtain the residency card.

 Remember, you have to be legally unemployed in Spain.
 These are the requirements: